-Although few primary care initiatives have proven successful in treating pediatric obesity, a prior trial (the Brief Motivational Interviewing to Reduce Child BMI [BMI intervention]), showed statistically and clinically significant decreases in body mass index (BMI) over 2 years among children 2 through 8 years of age (at baseline) [11-13].
-The BMI study, described in detail elsewhere [13,14], was a threearm trial designed to test two approaches to motivational interviewing (MI) compared with a usual care control arm.
+While few primary care initiatives have proven successful in treating pediatric obesity, a prior trial (the Brief Motivational Interviewing to Reduce Child BMI (BMI2) intervention), showed statistically and clinically significant decreases in BMI over two years among children 2 through 8 years of age (at baseline).11-13 The BMI2 study, described in detail elsewhere,^{13,14} was a three-arm trial designed to test two approaches to motivational interviewing (MI) compared to a usual care control arm.
 Briefly, all participating primary care pediatricians and nurse practitioners (hereafter described as PCPs) along with one staff person per clinic received a half-day study orientation session, which included an overview of current treatment guidelines.
-One intervention arm included pediatricians and registered dietitians (RDs) (the "PCP/RD intervention" group). and both received an additional 1.5 days of in-person training in MI and behavior therapy as well as an interactive MI DVD training system. focusing on pediatric obesity developed for this study.
-Children in the PCP/RD intervention group were offered four in-person counseling sessions delivered by PCPs over 2 years plus six MI-based counseling sessions (by phone or in person) with RDs over the 2 years [13,14].
-The other intervention arm was a PCP-only intervention group that received visits with the MI-trained PCPs, without RD visits.
-The PCP/RD intervention led to a statistically and clinically significant mean reduction in BMI compared with those who received usual care [13].
-Meanwhile, there were no statistically significant differences in BMI outcomes between the PCP-only group and the usual care control participants, which is likely because of an insufficient dose of the intervention [13].
-Therefore, as the PCP-only intervention was dominated by usual care, only the PCP/RD intervention is included in this cost-effectiveness analysis [13].
+One intervention arm included pediatricians and registered dietitians (RD) (the "PCP/RD Intervention" group) and both received an additional 1.5 days of in-person training in MI and Behavior Therapy (BT) as well as an interactive Motivational Interviewing DVD training system focusing on pediatric obesity developed for this study.
+Children in the PCP/RD intervention group were offered four in-person counseling sessions delivered by PCPs over two years plus 6 MI-based counseling sessions (by phone or in person) with an RD over the 2 years.^{13,14} The other intervention arm was a PCP-only intervention group that received visits with the MI-trained PCPs, without RD visits.
+The "PCP/RD" intervention led to a statistically and clinically significant mean reduction in BMI compared to those who received usual care.13 Meanwhile, there were no statistically significant differences in BMI outcomes between the PCP-only group and the usual care controls, which is likely due to there being an insufficient dose of the intervention.13 Therefore, as the PCP-only intervention was dominated by usual care, only the PCP/RD intervention is included in this cost-effectiveness analysis.13